Felecia Carlisle, Columns of Air, Vizcaya-fy or Bust!, 2014, Courtesy of Vizcaya Museum and Gardens.

 In place of Vizcaya’s Prudencia (an 18th-century sculpture temporarily removed from the gardens for conservation), Mayer’s large, freestanding metal sculpture raised issues of place, authenticity and apathy.
 The sensory, physical experience of the gardens shifted to expectations of a future virtual encounter.
 Are viewers willing to accept a digital substitute?

 Emmett Moore, Do Androids Dream of Electric Sheep?

 The tiles from Frank Lloyd Wright’s 1920s Ennis House, inspired by Mayan temples—much as the Italian Renaissance informed Vizcaya—were appropriated for Moore’s sculptures in Vizcaya’s gardens.
 The Ennis House, which drew comparisons to Vizcaya upon completion, was a strong presence in the dystopian 1982 film Blade Runner, giving rise to the notion of architecture as film set.
 In Moore’s piece, the borrowing from multiple sources evident in both homes was reflected in a blurring of time and place that was oddly contemporary.

-Christina Peterson, Sweet Nepenthe, you are my medicine for sorrow
+Christina Pettersson, Sweet Nepenthe, you are my medicine for sorrow

 What did the early days of Vizcaya look like?
 How did Deering’s arrival unfold?
 This performance was staged in a tent inspired by those of early Florida camp settings.
 The themes explored derived from Vizcaya’s unique blending of myth with European and American influences and the home’s setting in an untamed Miami.
 The characters portrayed were Deering, his architects, and members of Vizcaya’s construction crew.
 As the narrative unfolded in silhouette and Deering’s dreams flickered on screen, he maneuvered between the old world and the industrial future.